IVF Process Timeline: What Happens During IVF Treatment?

 How Long Should I wait between two IVF cycles?

-To Reach a regular menstrual cycle, doctors recommend space between two IVF cycles for 2 or 3 months – after two menstrual cycles were passed.
-Of course, to restart the IVF process, it is unnecessary to see a doctor precisely two months after the first treatment period; Instead, you can repeat the second IVF cycle whenever you are ready.
+To Reach a regular menstrual cycle, doctors recommend spacing between two IVF cycles for two or three months after two menstrual cycles have passed.
+Of course, to restart the IVF process, it is unnecessary to see a doctor precisely two months after the first treatment period; instead, you can repeat the second IVF cycle whenever you are ready.

 We should note that some tests have a validity date of 6 months and may need to be repeated if restarting treatment takes longer.
 However, couples with frozen embryos must not repeat the IVF procedure.
 Doctors will only repeat the embryo transfer stage.